aws-powertools/powertools-lambda-python/docs/core/metrics.md

 **Note:** Dimensions with empty values will not be included.

+### Adding multiple dimension sets

+You can use `add_dimensions` method to create multiple dimension sets in a single EMF blob.
+This allows you to aggregate metrics across different dimension combinations without emitting separate metric blobs.

+Each call to `add_dimensions` creates a new dimension array in the CloudWatch EMF output, enabling different views of the same metric data.

+=== "add_dimensions.py"

+    ```python hl_lines="12-13"
+    --8<-- "examples/metrics/src/add_dimensions.py"
+    ```

+=== "add_dimensions_output.json"

+    ```json hl_lines="8-12"
+    --8<-- "examples/metrics/src/add_dimensions_output.json"
+    ```

+???+ tip "When to use multiple dimension sets"
+    Use `add_dimensions` when you need to query the same metric with different dimension combinations.
+For example, you might want to see `SuccessfulBooking` aggregated by `environment` alone, or by both `environment` and `region`.

 ### Changing default timestamp

 When creating metrics, we use the current timestamp.
 If you want to change the timestamp of all the metrics you create, utilize the `set_timestamp` function.
 You can specify a datetime object or an integer representing an epoch timestamp in milliseconds.